Concord District Court Criminal Defense Attorney

 Common Charges

-209A Abuse Prevention Orders (M.G.L. c.
-209A): In Concord’s seven-town jurisdiction, 209A orders frequently issue in the context of separation and divorce proceedings where the parties share children and property.
-The order’s stay-away and exclusive occupancy conditions create immediate practical complications — the defendant must vacate a family home, arrange alternative housing, and surrender firearms, all before counsel has had an opportunity to appear.
-Defense at the contested Concord hearing examines the prior relationship between the parties, the communications that preceded the application, the pending family court proceedings, and whether the claimed fear is objectively reasonable or being asserted to gain tactical advantage in the divorce.
-A violation under M.G.L. c.
-209A, § 7 carries up to 2.5 years; plaintiff-initiated contact is not a defense for the restrained party.
-See: Defending 209A and 258E Violations; 209A and 258E Violation FAQs.
+In Concord’s seven-town jurisdiction, 209A orders frequently issue in the context of separation and divorce proceedings where the parties share children and property.
+The order’s stay-away and exclusive occupancy conditions create immediate practical complications.
+The defendant must vacate a family home, arrange alternative housing, and surrender firearms, all before counsel has had an opportunity to appear.
+Defense at the contested Concord hearing examines the prior relationship between the parties, the communications that preceded the application, the pending family court proceedings, and whether the claimed fear is objectively reasonable or is being asserted to gain tactical advantage in the divorce.
+A violation under G.L. c.
+209A, § 7 carries up to 2.5 years, and plaintiff-initiated contact is not a defense for the restrained party.
+See Defending 209A and 258E Violations and the 209A and 258E Violation FAQs.

-258E Harassment Prevention Orders (M.G.L. c.
-258E): Concord District Court’s 258E docket is almost entirely neighbor and property disputes — a reflection of a seven-town jurisdiction that is overwhelmingly residential and where the parties to a dispute typically own their homes and have long-term roots in their communities.
+Concord District Court’s 258E docket is almost entirely neighbor and property disputes, a reflection of a seven-town jurisdiction that is overwhelmingly residential and where the parties to a dispute typically own their homes and have long-term roots in their communities.
 Disputes over property lines, tree removal, drainage, noise, and shared driveways are the underlying conflicts that escalate into 258E applications in this court.
-The defense in Concord 258E cases focuses heavily on two things: first, whether the defendant’s conduct constitutes legitimate assertions of property rights or legal complaints rather than malicious harassment under O’Brien v.
+The defense in Concord 258E cases turns on two questions.
+First, does the defendant’s conduct amount to legitimate assertions of property rights or legal complaints rather than malicious harassment under O’Brien v.
 Borowski, 461 Mass.
-415 (2012); and second, whether the plaintiff’s own conduct — which frequently mirrors or exceeds the defendant’s — undermines the claimed need for protection.
+415 (2012)?
+Second, does the plaintiff’s own conduct, which frequently mirrors or exceeds the defendant’s, undermine the claimed need for protection?
 Retaliatory 258E applications filed as leverage in parallel civil property disputes appear regularly in this court.
-Violation under M.G.L. c.
-258E, § 9 carries up to 2.5 years with a 60-day mandatory minimum for a second violation.
+A violation under G.L. c.
+258E, § 9 carries up to 2.5 years.
 Serpa Law Office represents defendants and plaintiffs.
-See: When Does Unwanted Contact Become Harassment?
+See When Does Unwanted Contact Become Harassment?

-Firearms (M.G.L. c.
-269, § 10): Unlicensed carrying under § 10(a) carries an 18-month mandatory minimum with no CWOF eligibility.
-New felony exposure for unserialized firearms after October 2, 2026.
-See: Massachusetts Firearms Registration Deadline.
+Unlicensed carrying under § 10(a) carries an 18-month mandatory minimum with no continuance without a finding (CWOF) eligibility.
+Serialization and registration requirements under G.L. c.
+140, §§ 121C and 121B apply after October 2026.
+See Massachusetts Firearms Registration Deadline.

 Professional License and Immigration Consequences

 Contact Serpa Law Office at 617.936.0201.
-Boston: 20 Park Plaza #400A.
-Quincy: 500 Victory Rd., Suite 400A.
+The Boston office is at 20 Park Plaza #400A.
+The Quincy office is at 500 Victory Rd., Suite 400A.

 Client Reviews